-The interventional psychiatry program at the Psychiatric Research Institute could be the answer to those with long-term depression and other mental health problems that have not improved through the use of medication or psychotherapy.
-To find out more about the Interventional Psychiatry Program, call 501-526-8100 or email us at pri@uams.edu.
-The program will accept referrals from a patient’s current psychiatrist by faxing a recent history to 501-526-8199 to the attention of Ken Hall.
+To find out more about the Interventional Psychiatry Program, call 501-526-8650 or email us at psychiatry-interventional@uams.edu.
+The program will accept referrals from a patient’s current psychiatrist by faxing a recent history to 501-603-1897 to the attention of Interventional Psychiatry.

 Here are some of the treatments offered by the program: